Climate Change Policy, Economics, and Governance

 My research in this area investigates the various and interacting roles that different levels of governance have played in inducing and shaping corporate environmental behavior.
 In particular, I have explored the effects of the interactions between micro (e.g., firm’s internal managerial capabilities) and macro (e.g., domestic and global economy and governance) incentives and constraints on firm behavior.
 My publications on industry self-regulation and global climate change are listed here.

-My book-in-progress, Corporations at Climate Crossroads: Multilevel Governance, Public Policy, and Global Climate Action, under contract with MIT Press, frames global climate change as a global commons problem and develops a political economy argument about the demand for, and supply of, corporate climate action.
-Drawing on evidence from large-N statistical analyses and illustrative company case studies, the book answers the following questions:
+My book-in-completion, Corporations at Climate Crossroads: Multilevel Governance, Public Policy, and Global Climate Action, under contract with MIT Press, frames global climate change as a global commons problem and develops a political economy argument about the demand for, and supply of, corporate climate action.
+Drawing on evidence from large-N panel data analyses (with attention to causal inference) and illustrative case studies, the book answers the following questions:

 Many global businesses “talk a good game,” but which firm, country, and global governance factors and their interactions compel global businesses to participate at higher levels in voluntary climate action?